Esther Friedli

-Esther Barbara Friedli (/frɪdlɪ/ born 4 June 1977) is a Swiss politician.
-She currently serves as a member of the National Council (Switzerland) for the Swiss People's Party since 2019.
+Esther Barbara Friedli (/frɪdlɪ/ born 4 June 1977) is a Swiss politician who currently serves on the Council of States (Switzerland) on 30 April 2023 and assumed office on 30 May 2023.
+She previously served on the National Council (Switzerland) for the Swiss People's Party since 2019.
 She is the domestic partner of Toni Brunner, former president of the Swiss People's Party and also a member of the National Council.
 Between 2008 and 2014, Friedli served as the secretary general of the Department of Education of the Canton of St. Gallen.

 Early life and education

 Friedli was born 4 June 1977 in Bern, Switzerland.
 She grew-up in nearby Worb, where she attended public schools.
 Between 1997 and 2003 she studied Political Science at the University of Bern.
 She took minors in Constitutional Law, National Economics and Media Studies.
 Friedli also completed a student exchange at Aarhus University in Aarhus, Denmark in 2001.
 While growing up she had been an active member of the Christian Democratic People's Party and engaged in their youth commission.